datalakehouse/docs/docs/tools/cli/service/topic.rst

 Here you’ll find the full list of commands for ``avn service topic``.

-Manage Aiven for Apache Kafka topics
+Manage DLH for Apache Kafka topics
 --------------------------------------------------------

 ``avn service topic-create``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Creates a new Kafka topic on the specified Aiven for Apache Kafka service.
+Creates a new Kafka topic on the specified DLH for Apache Kafka service.

 .. list-table::
   :header-rows: 1